google-deepmind/dm_nevis/README.md

 ImageNet is a TFDS Dataset but it needs to be downloaded manually.
 Please check the [instructions](https://www.tensorflow.org/datasets/catalog/imagenet2012).

-For info, TFDS will look for datasets in the directory defined by the env var `TFDS_DATA_DIR`.
+For info, TFDS will look for datasets in the directory defined by the environment variable `TFDS_DATA_DIR`.

 ## 2. Experiments

-Each experiment consists in training a model on a stream made of multiple datasets.
+Each experiment consists of training a model on a stream of multiple datasets.
 Thus, this command will train a model on each dataset.
-We provide two main paradigm of learners: Independent and Finetuning from previous.
+We provide two main paradigms of learners: _independent_ and _finetune from previous_.
 In the former, we create a new randomly initialized model for each dataset.
 In the latter, a model is initialized for the first dataset of the stream, and tuned sequentially for all datasets.